SapienzaInteractiveGraphicsCourse/final-project-mip-team/readme.md

 - We encourage you to play the game in Chrome browser to improve the gameplay.
 - A good connection is suggested to reduce the loading time.
 - Very rarely the character at the start may appears stuck in the sky.
 Don't worry, you just need to reload the page.
-- Very few times an enemy may becomes hard to hit.
-If so just reload the page to restart the level.
+- Few times an enemy may becomes hard to hit.
+If so, just reload the page to restart the level.

 ## Play the Game
 The game is accessible from this [link](https://sapienzainteractivegraphicscourse.github.io/final-project-mip-team/).